yangxhcaf/hdGRACE/README.md

 Below is an index of all repository items.
 Classified into folders of: **Code**, **Data Produts**, and **Figures**.
 Detailed text is provided in **Code** and **Data Product** folders.

 ### Raw Data
 Data and sources for all data used in the project are listed below.
-Each dataset exceeds the 25MB GitHub file size limit, so links to datasources are provided insetead of uploading the raw data files.
+Most datasets exceeds the 25MB GitHub file size limit, so links to datasources are provided insetead of uploading the raw data files.
+Raw datasets under the size limit are available under Data Products/Raw Data.
 Data requests can also be made through request to xander.huggins@gmail.com.

 Data | Source
 ------------ | -------------